-Now, you want to chill your dough.
+Next, you will want to chill your dough.
 It doesn’t take long to do this – just pop the whole bowl in the freezer for about 10 minutes.

 When you take it out, you’re going to pour the dough onto a piece of parchment paper like this:

-Now, take another piece of parchment paper and put it on top.
-Smush it down a bit so it forms a disc.
+Take another piece of parchment paper and put it on top.
+‘Smush’ or press it down a bit so it forms a disc.
 Then roll out the dough using a rolling pin.